 Precious few properties have the benefit of bordering the fishpond on one side and the lagoon on the other.
 This unique geographic layout, with it’s wonderful ambiance, inspired world renowned Hawaii architect, Ossipoff, to built his own home in Paiko Lagoon.
 Homes along the oceanside of Paiko Dr enjoy the benefit of a nice sandy beach with calm shallow ocean waters beyond.

 One of the more notable Paiko Lagoon homes juts out into the bay at the tip of Paiko Dr, amazingly surrounded by ocean on all sides - like owning your private island without neighbors - connected to the shore only by a simple narrow access road.

 Paiko Lagoon is also the home to Kuliouou Kai Villa, a small 28 unit townhouse project located on Summer St - a more affordable choice and popular by nature lovers.
 A stone throw away is Kuliouou Beach Park, a fabulous place for a picnic under shaded trees while watching the bird sanctuary across the water.

 Magical and serene, Paiko Lagoon is truly one of a kind.

-2 of the houses have ocean views, 1 has Diamond Head views and 4 have mountain views.
+3 of the houses have ocean views, 2 have Diamond Head views and 4 have mountain views.